bitovi/hatchify/README.md

 ## API Docs

-Dig deep into how the internals of how Hatchify works in the technical interface documentation:
+Learn how to make Hatchify match your needs with its technical interface documentation:

 - [Schema](docs/schema/)
   - [Attributes](docs/schema/attribute-types/README.md)